 |Click the picture for a video that|

-humorously illustrates the egoism
+humorously illustrates ego

 So when you notice you're imposing something on yourself and your efforts to be good feel like a straitjacket, then try this slogan: "Lighten up, relax, maybe go to a movie, have a glass of wine, don't try so hard, maybe there's something good on TV."

-Trying too hard also manifests as an exaggerated sense of the seriousness and importance of ourselves and our practice.
 Most of us have the attitude that we are more important than others.
 This is our default position, and deeply ingrained, although it’s embarrassing and we don’t like to admit it.
 Mind training is all about changing that fundamental stance.
 It takes effort to radically shift our attitude so that our concern for the welfare of others pops up first, rather than a distant second.

 This kind of attitude adjustment seems like a pretty big deal, but it is important not to get caught up in the big-dealness.
 Spiritual practice has an odd way of combining radical challenges with the encouragement to just relax.
 Taking your spiritual growth seriously might prompt exhibitionism or spiritual posturing.
 Don’t let that happen!
 Get over yourself and just relax.
 Meet the challenge humbly -- through small but consistent moves in the direction of awareness and loving kindness.

 When we peek through our self-satisfaction and self-deception and notice the pride we have been generating in ourselves for our fine spiritual efforts, we should simply admit it, and be able to laugh at, and forgive, ourselves.
 Selfish motivation is perfectly normal, and we will always be dealing with it.
 Notice this and be real about it.
 There’s no need to be bothered by it.
-Don’t be fooled by it either.
+But don’t be fooled by it either.

 Notice how often what you do is based on “What’s in it for me?”
 Rather than try to hide that, bring it into the open.